encukou/rpm-spec-merge-driver/README.md

 The merge driver selects the *highest* version from the files being merged, as determined by `rpmdev-vercmp`.

-If the `BASE` has a higher version than any of the two branches, the driver fails.

-Otherwise, if MAIN has the highest version,
-Release is set to MAIN's release plus one.
+If MAIN has the highest version, Release is set to MAIN's release plus one.

-Otherwise, Release is set to 1.
+Otherwise if NEW has the hightest version, Release is set to 1.

+Otherwise (BASE has a higher version than any of the two branches), the driver fails.

 ### Merging the Changelog